 carefully into larger patterns of meaning.

-Religious content is sometimes foregrounded,
+Religious (or moral) content is sometimes foregrounded,

 whereas for the dominant culture religion is often repressed, marginalized, or